DeVos In Charge, Teacher Well-Being And Chronic Absence: Our Year In Review

 Another story that really resonated was our look at the student loan debt that so many teachers carry.
 As a recent college graduate, I can tell you the burden of student loans can be crushing.
 Especially when starting a new job and trying to get settled.
 I know for me, those first paychecks didn't go toward avocado toast, but to my mound of debt.

-Mother Nature's Fury
+Mother Nature's fury

 It was also a hectic year for students and teachers living in areas affected by the many natural disasters this fall.
 We had a hurricane that flooded Houston, a hurricane that damaged Florida and another that devastated Puerto Rico and the U.S. Virgin Islands.
-Not to mention, half the west coast was and still is battling wildfires.
+Not to mention, half the West Coast was and still is battling wildfires.

 That caused a lot of students to miss school and the numbers are staggering.
 Across nine states, the Virgin Islands and Puerto Rico, at least 9 million students missed some amount of school this fall because of a natural disaster.
 And some students had to leave their homes in Puerto Rico and move to the mainland to continue their education.